Yandex Cloud

 To add a registry label:

-1. In the management console, select the folder to add the registry label to.
+1. In the management console, select the folder where you want to add a registry label.

 3. To the right of the registry name, click and select Edit from the drop-down list.